Do Glocks Have Safety? A Detailed Guide

 Trigger Control: Do not rest your finger on the trigger unless you are ready to fire.

-Safe Carrying when not in Use: When not in use, always keep your Glock in a safe, locked box to help cut down on the chances of unauthorized access.
+Safe Carrying when not in Use: When not in use, always keep your Glock in a safe, locked box to reduce the risk of unauthorized access.

 Periodic Service: Make sure the gun is kept in good condition to allow all internal safeties to work as intended.